taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 We see a bustling harbour town, everything about it small and cute except for the occassional warehouse factory or high rise office building - these were clearly very recent additions to a place that otherwise hadn't changed very much in many hundreds of years.

-**"When growing a personal supply of eSyrup, say, for research or for fun, you can feed it enough silica just by running down to the beach once a week with a soup bowl."
+**"When growing a personal supply of eSyrup, say, for research or for fun, you can feed it enough silica just by running down to the beach once a week with a soup bowl."**

-"Industrialized eSyrup production, however, needs quite a bit of silica. "
+**"Industrialized eSyrup production, however, needs quite a bit of silica."**

-"Sand mining was out of the question, given the Space Consortium's concern with their image - wouldn't want their brand tarnished by news of their operations destroying delicate coastal ecosystems or picturesque beachside communities."
+**"Sand mining was out of the question, given the Space Consortium's concern with their image - wouldn't want their brand tarnished by news of their operations destroying delicate coastal ecosystems or picturesque beachside communities."**

-"So they turned to the next biggest source of biogenic silica - deep-sea deposits in the Antarctic."**
+**"So they turned to the next biggest source of biogenic silica - deep-sea deposits in the Antarctic."**

 We see close-ups of the [wildlife at Green Haven Cabo de Hornos](https://youtu.be/06LcgVQg7Yk) with tumultuous ocean and raw, mountainous landscape.
 Off in the distance, we see a tiny speck on the horizon - a deep-sea silica mining rig.
 Maybe close-up panels are shown on top of a background layer that shows a map of that area of the world?